clan-lol/clan-core/docs/CONTRIBUTING.md

 - Every new module name should be in kebab-case.
 - Every fact definition, where possible should be in kebab-case.
 - Every vars definition, where possible should be in kebab-case.
+- Command line help descriptions should start capitalized and should not end in a period.